gbrunner/developing-with-imagery/Week 12/README.md

 8. **Create Coverage Features**
 ![]()
 9. **Create Coverage Map**
-10 **Analyze OIC**
+10. **Analyze OIC**
-10. Share oriented imagery catalog to ArcGIS Online using ArcGIS Pro.
-Notice that in ArcGIS Online, the **OIC** is its own item type.
+11. Share oriented imagery catalog to ArcGIS Online using ArcGIS Pro using **Publish OIC** GP Tool.
+Show that in ArcGIS Online, the **OIC** is its own item type.
-11. Look at catalog in Pro using the Orineted Imagery Viewer
+12. Look at catalog in Pro using the Orineted Imagery Viewer
+13. Show OIC in the WebApp.

 # Lecture 2 - Full Motion Video
 Demo the sample video if I don't have my own.